tomarken/spelunk/README.md

 values and then restore the original values, there is a context manager `hot_swap` that achieves this.
 As an example, say you had an object that contained threading locks and you wanted to make a deepcopy in order to manipulate but preserve the original.
 The deepcopy will fail on the original object due to the fact that thread locks are not serializable.
+With `hot_swap`, you can safely overwrite the non-serializable elements with something safe, perform the deepcopy, and then restore the original elements.

 ```python
 from spelunk import hot_swap
 from _thread import LockType